awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 Similarly, the isolation level between a transactional operation and individual `GetItems` in a `BatchGetItem` operation is serializable\.
 But the isolation level between the transaction and the `BatchGetItem` operation as a unit is *read\-committed*\.

 A single `GetItem` request is serializable with respect to a `TransactWriteItems` request in one of two ways, either before or after the `TransactWriteItems` request\.
 Multiple `GetItem` requests, against keys in a concurrent `TransactWriteItems` requests can be run in any order, and therefore the results are *read\-committed*\.

 For example, if `GetItem` requests for item A and item B are run concurrently with a `TransactWriteItems` request that modifies both item A and item B, there are four possibilities:
 + Both `GetItem` requests are run before the `TransactWriteItems` request\.
 + Both `GetItem` requests are run after the `TransactWriteItems` request\.
 + `GetItem` request for item A is run before the `TransactWriteItems` request\.
 For item B the `GetItem` is run after `TransactWriteItems`\.
 + `GetItem` request for item B is run before the `TransactWriteItems` request\.
 For item A the `GetItem` is run after `TransactWriteItems`\.

 If serializable isolation level is preferred for multiple `GetItem` requests, then please use `TransactGetItems`\.

-`GetItem` requests, then please use `TransactGetItems`\.

- requests, then please use `TransactGetItems`\.

-`TransactGetItems`\.

-\.

 ### READ\-COMMITTED<a name="transaction-isolation-read-committed"></a>